UK FESTIVAL OF CUBAN CINEMA, 15-28 MARCH 2026

 With a range of directors and diverse themes, we bring you inspiring shorts, ground-breaking features, documentaries, and discussions with Cuban film specialists.

-Sara Gomez, a genuinely original filmmaker and the first female director at the Cuban Cinema Institute (ICAIC), passionately explores everyday life with all its turmoil in the revolution’s early days.
-Female and black, Gomez was committed to the revolution and to changing society by creating a new cinematic language that addressed the contemporary themes of Read more
+Sara Gómez, the first female director at the Cuban film institute (ICAIC), passionately explores everyday life with all its turmoil in the revolution’s early days.
+She was committed to the revolution and to changing society by creating a new cinematic language that addressed the themes and intersections of race, class and gender.
+Screen Cuba 2025… Read more